wangzhou/hexo_blog_source/source/_posts/TPH-analysis.md

 ---
 title: TPH analysis
 date: 2021-05-21 05:15:56
-tags:
+tags: [PCIe]
+description: "TPH is a PCIe feature which can be seen in PCIe3.0 spec.
+This document will analysis this feature, the goal here is to find how to support it from software (Linux kernel)"
 ---
 TPH analysis
 ------------

 -v0.1 2017.6.1 Sherlock init

- TPH is a PCIe feature which can be seen in PCIe3.0 spec.
-This document will analysis this feature, the goal here is to find how to support it from software (Linux kernel)

 ```
                              +-----+